oscar-rincon/ReScience-PINNs/README.md

 > https://github.com/maziarraissi/PINNs

-The aim of this project was to:
+The aim of this repository was to:

 >- Reproduce the figures from the main manuscript of Raissi et al. (2019), originally obtained with Tensorflow 1x, using the Python library PyTorch.
 > - Save the models obtained from the training.
 > - Record the training information such as computing times and the accuracies achieved.

-The replication of the original article will be submitted to Rescience C.

 ## Repository Organisation